Shalabyelectronics/Learning-Python-Journey-/README.md

 I did all projects related of this course and I will share it in the Readme where I linked projects repository  for each one.

-For the first 32 days I used [replit](https://replit.com/) as I was not able to use Git version control or GitHub yet, so I will share my replit profile [here](https://replit.com/@MohamedShalaby2).
+For the first 32 days I used [Replit](https://replit.com/) as I was not able to use Git version control or GitHub yet, so I will share my Replit profile [here](https://replit.com/@MohamedShalaby2).

 ------